ssharples/blosm-website/QUEUE_PROCESSING.md

 ### How It Works

 - Script calls `/api/process-queue-auto` in a loop
-- Each call processes ~15 emails (8 second timeout)
+- Each call processes ~8 emails (8 second timeout at 1 email/sec)
 - Continues until queue is empty
 - Shows real-time progress